fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 * Vecka.nu (that updates without refresh, cool if the title can reflect that when pinned, make sure to test by changing the time on your computer),
-* Calculate how many days it is until Christmas or until next CSN payment, or whatever (We will talk about dates and time next week).
+* Calculate how many days it is until Christmas or until next CSN payment, or whatever (We will talk about how to work with dates and time next week).

 (Calculator and TODO-app too large of a project at this stage.)